Curriculum & Instruction Faculty at KU

 Arlene Barry, associate professor, joined the University of Kansas faculty in the fall of 1992.
 Barry earned her PhD from the University of Wisconsin-Madison in curriculum with an emphasis in reading.
 She teaches both graduate and undergraduate courses in literacy at KU and served as a... more

-Barbara A. Bradley, associate professor, joined the KU faculty in the fall of 2004.
-Bradley earned a BS degree from SUNY at Stony Brook in biology and psychology, an MA degree in physical education from Adelphi University, and a PhD in reading education from The University of Georgia.
-She has... more
+Barbara A. Bradley, professor, joined the KU faculty in the fall of 2004.
+Barbara earned a BS degree from SUNY at Stony Brook in biology and psychology, an MA degree in physical education from Adelphi University, and a PhD in reading education from The University of Georgia.
+She has 14 years... more

-Reva C. Friedman, Ph.D., is an Associate Professor of Curriculum and Teaching at the University of Kansas, where she has been responsible for degree and graduate certificate programs in gifted/talented/creative child education for 35 years.
-A former high school teacher and teacher of gifted... more
+Reva C. Friedman, Ph.D., is an Associate Professor of Curriculum and Teaching at the University of Kansas, where she was responsible for degree and graduate certificate programs in gifted/talented/creative child education for 35 years.
+A former high school teacher and teacher of gifted students... more

 A. Susan Gay, associate professor, joined the KU faculty in January 1991.
 Previously, she was the mathematics state supervisor for the Oklahoma State Department of Education and a mathematics teacher in Stillwater, OK Public Schools.
 From Oklahoma State University,... more